 But problems persist despite these bills.
 “Legislation is only as good as the way in which it’s implemented,” Sophia Pickles, a senior campaigner at Global Witness, tells Quartz.
 Global Witness is a London-based NGO that investigates natural resources and corruption, and Pickles specializes in issues relating to the Democratic Republic of Congo.
 “The implementation we are seeing is patchy,” she says.

-A recent Al Jazeera investigation cast doubt on Intel’s well-publicized claims that its microchips are conflict-free.
 A joint Global Witness and Amnesty International report published in April of 2015 found that out of 100 companies sourcing minerals from the Congo, 79 failed to report their supply chain adequately last year.
 Meanwhile, another Al Jazeera investigation from November cast doubt on Intel’s well-publicized claims that its microchips are conflict-free.

 Companies are struggling to find out what is going on in their supply chains in part because it is a new exercise for them, according to Pickles.
 Some companies at the consumer end of the supply chain only audit as far as the smelter, for example.
 The smelter converts mineral ore to metal, after which it becomes harder to trace minerals’ origins.